a participatory arts project about identity

 a question • a creative endeavour • a research project • a community

-We are an international team of artists, musicians and programmers building an online/offline community and thus exploring the concept of identity.
+We are an international team of artists, musicians and programmers building an online/offline community through which we are exploring the concept of identity.

 - An audiovisual installation that features texts, recordings, music and images from the community and from us.